 3. Remove pathogens

 Clearing out uninvited guests is critical to restore gut health and get rid of bloating.

-Take anti-parasitic herbs and use Mimosa pudica seed to help eliminate critters in your stools.
+Take herbs to help eliminate critters in your stools.
 Boosting your oxygen levels may help deter parasite growth in your gut.
 (59)

 Avoiding sugar and detoxing heavy metals could also help resolve parasite infections and Candida overgrowth.
-BioActive Carbon helps remove heavy metals.
-It also helps mop up the toxins that fungi, parasites, and bacteria produce.
+Binders help remove heavy metals.
+They also help mop up the toxins that fungi, parasites, and bacteria produce.
 (60, 61, 62)

 Remember to support the drainage of toxins when you go after parasites and other unwelcome guests.
 This includes via your colon, as well your kidneys, liver, and lymphatic system.

 How Does the Gut Affect the Rest of the Body?

 Your gut health can have a massive impact on your entire body.
 If you don’t address why you have chronic diarrhea, constipation, or bloating, your health problems could multiply over time.

 For instance, chronic diarrhea can lead to dehydration.
 Your mitochondria don’t function well when you’re dehydrated, and that can drain your energy.

 Poor absorption of vitamins due to SIBO could increase your risk of night blindness, impaired immune function, and neuropathy or nerve pain.
 Parasites can also contribute to poor nutrient absorption.
 (57, 63, 64)